Back

 Under data protection regulations, organisations are legally bound to demonstrate that they have taken all the necessary steps to protect personal data.
 If this data security is compromised, whether it’s intentional or not, individuals can seek legal action to claim compensation.

-5. Loss of Sensitive Data
+5. Data Breach Consequences: The Impact of Sensitive Data Loss

 If a data breach has resulted in the loss of sensitive personal data, the consequences can be devastating.
 Personal data is any information that can be used to directly or indirectly identify an individual.
 This includes everything from, name, passwords, IP address and credentials.
 It also includes sensitive personal data such as biometric data or genetic data which could be processed to identify an individual.